ksinghj/ksinghj/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working on LIFT, a workout tracking app.
+🔭 I’m currently working on LIFT, a workout tracking app, as well as learning C# and Typescript!